SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Method

 \subsection{Camera-Conditioned Video Generation}

-{\textbf{Scale Alignment.}} While recent methods~\cite{wang2023motionctrl,he2024cameractrl} have achieved promising results in novel view synthesis, their reliance on ground-truth camera extrinsic from Re10K~\cite{realestate10k} during inference inherently limits their applicability to in-the-wild scenarios.
-Moreover, the metric-scaled poses in Re10K create alignment challenges when jointly training with other datasets (e.g., DL3DV~\cite{ling2024dl3dv}) where poses are estimated using COLMAP, primarily due to scale ambiguity issues.
-To address this issue, we introduced a metric depth estimation model~\cite{bochkovskii2024depthpro} to achieve scale alignment of camera poses between different datasets.
-During the data preprocessing stage, we align the metric 3D point cloud predicted by the model with the sparse point cloud generated using COLMAP to calculate the scale factor, thereby obtaining absolute-scale camera extrinsics.
+{\textbf{Scale Alignment.}} To address this challenge, our approach first employs VGGT~\cite{wang2025vggt} to estimate initial camera parameters, represented by the extrinsic matrix $\mathbf{P} = [\mathbf{R} | \mathbf{T}]$, and a corresponding depth map $d_v$ for each video frame.
+To establish a consistent scale across these datasets, we leverage the Metric3D~\cite{yin2023metric3d} to infer a canonical metric depth map, denoted $d_{m}$.
+We then align our initial depth prediction, $d_{v}$, to the canonical scale by calculating a scale factor $s$, defined as the ratio of the inter-percentile ranges (IPR) of the two depth maps: $ s = \operatorname{IPR}_{0.8, 0.2}(d_{v})/\operatorname{IPR}_{0.8, 0.2}(d_{m})$.
+This scale factor is then used to adjust the translation component of the camera extrinsics, resulting in $\mathbf{P}_{scaled} = [\mathbf{R} | s \cdot \mathbf{T}]$.
+This procedure yields camera extrinsics with a consistent absolute scale, effectively resolving alignment issues when fusing data from different sources.

 {\textbf{Camera Injection.}} Inspired by recent methods~\cite{he2024cameractrl, zhang2024raydiffusion, sitzmann2021lightfield}, we chose to use ray embeddings~\cite{he2024cameractrl} or the depth warping frames~\cite{yu2024viewcrafter} to represent the camera information.
-This over-parameterized approach~\cite{zhang2024raydiffusion} provides more accurate pose information to the video generator than other methods.
 Specifically, for a ray defined by the origin $o\in \mathbb{R}^3$ and the normalized direction $d\in \mathbb{R}^3$, we can represent it as $(o \times d, d) \in \mathbb{R}^6$.
 Given the camera parameters, the direction of the ray $d'$ corresponding to the pixel coordinates $(u,v)$ can be calculated as $d' = \mathbf{R} \mathbf{K}^{-1} (u,v,1)^\top + \mathbf{T}$.
 For depth warping frames, we leverage the pretrained depth estimation model~\cite{wang2024moge} to map the reference image into a 3D point cloud.
 Subsequently, we render novel views at specified camera poses by projecting this point cloud via the target camera parameters.
 Afterwards, we use a trainable conditional encoder to inject the camera information into the video model instead of fine-tuning all model parameters.
 The training objective is:

-where $\boldsymbol{P}$ represents the ray embeddings, $z_0$ denotes the latent embeddings of the reference frame, and $t$ indicates the timestamps.
+where $\phi ({C})$ represents the camera conditional encodings, $z_0$ denotes the latent embeddings of the reference frame, and $t$ indicates the timestamps.

 {\textbf{Epipolar Feature Aggregation.}} Camera embedding enhances control but 3D video consistency remains challenging due to dense self-attention allowing unrestricted cross-frame pixel interactions.
 We address this by incorporating epipolar geometric constraints, and aggregating features along epipolar lines.
 For a pixel $\boldsymbol{p} = (u, v)$ in frame $i$, its corresponding epipolar line $\boldsymbol{l}_{ik}$ in frame $k$ is computed as $\boldsymbol{l}_{ik}(\boldsymbol{p}) = \boldsymbol{F}_{ik} \cdot \tilde{\boldsymbol{p}}$, where $\tilde{\boldsymbol{p}} = (u, v, 1)^\top$ are the homogeneous coordinates, and $\boldsymbol{F}_{ik} \in \mathbb{R}^{3 \times 3}$ is the fundamental matrix.
 The fundamental matrix is decomposed as $\boldsymbol{F}_{ik} = \boldsymbol{K}_k^{-\top} \boldsymbol{E}_{ik} \boldsymbol{K}_i^{-1}$, where $\boldsymbol{K}_i, \boldsymbol{K}_k \in \mathbb{R}^{3 \times 3}$ are the camera intrinsics, and $\boldsymbol{E}_{ik}$ is the essential matrix.
 We then convert epipolar lines into attention masks by computing per-pixel distances and applying a threshold, restricting attention to geometrically valid regions.